fndvit/mds-udg-viz-i-dgcp-hackathon-23/README.md

 * **30%:** Delivery of the presentation of the results.
 * **20%:** Creativity, feasibility and accuracy of the deliverables.

-Remember that hackathon will count for [**25% of the final mark for the subject**.](https://www.udg.edu/ca/estudia/oferta-formativa/Oferta-dassignatures/Detall-assignatura?curs=2022&codia=3501MO3316#avaluacioQualificacio)
+Remember that the hackathon will account for [**25% of the final mark for the subject**.](https://www.udg.edu/ca/estudia/oferta-formativa/Oferta-dassignatures/Detall-assignatura?curs=2022&codia=3501MO3316#avaluacioQualificacio)

 Self and peer evaluation forms: